touchlab/KMMBridge/README.md

 * Create a new version number
 * Publish the Xcode Framework zip
-* Generate `Package.swift` file and/or a Cocoapods podspec file
+* Generate `Package.swift` file and/or a CocoaPods podspec file

-The iOS app can then include these frameworks through SPM or Cocoapods.
+The iOS app can then include these frameworks through SPM or CocoaPods.

 ![kmmbridge_diagram2](https://tl-navigator-images.s3.us-east-1.amazonaws.com/docimages/2022-10-07_09-13-kmmbridge_diagram2.png)